U.N. seeks funds for African force in Central African Republic

-"This movement gathers all the active forces in north Central African Republic as a whole without religious, regional or ethnic distinction and aims at ... the total liberation of north Central Africa from southern domination," the email said.

-Its veracity could not be independently confirmed but Peter Bouckaert, emergencies coordinator at Human Rights Watch who is currently working in the country, said it could be authentic.

-Eliasson said the priority was to support the African force, known as MISCA, adding that a trust fund set up to finance it had "only slightly over $5 million".
+Eliasson said the priority was to support the African force, known as MISCA, adding that a trust fund set up to finance it had "only slightly over $5 million (3 million pounds)".
 He said he had no set target for a meeting of donors in Addis Ababa on Saturday.

 MISCA has more than 5,000 soldiers in the Central African Republic, where a 1,600-strong French force is also deployed.